lbkulinski/league-youtube-uploader/README.md

 3. Rename the downloaded file to `client_secret.json`

 ## Running the application
+_NOTE:_ This application assumes your videos start with a date.
+This happens by default when recording with OBS

 1. Make sure you have Java 21 or higher installed
     1. If needed, you can download it from [AWS](https://docs.aws.amazon.com/corretto/latest/corretto-21-ug/downloads-list.html)
 2. Clone the repository